Follow us on social media

 About Dorthea Wyatt

-Dr. Wyatt was one of the original sixteen faculty members of the Flint College of the University of Michigan when it was founded in 1956.
+Wyatt was one of the original sixteen faculty members of the Flint College of the University of Michigan when it was founded in 1956.
 She was the first chair of the Department of History.
 She was an unflagging advocate for the humanities and women’s issues.
 In 1989, UM-Flint recognized her dedication to the university and these issues by creating an award in her name for faculty and staff members who work to better the status of women on campus.

-Dr. Wyatt was active in the local community and served various organizations, including the American Association of University Women, the Zonta Club, Delta Kappa Gamma, and the Genesee County Library Board.
+Wyatt was active in the local community and served various organizations, including the American Association of University Women, the Zonta Club, Delta Kappa Gamma, and the Genesee County Library Board.
 She retired as a Professor Emeritus in 1975.

 The History program at the University of Michigan-Flint is proud to be the heir of that spirit and philosophy.
-We believe that the Wyatt Exploration Program and other opportunities provided by Dr. Wyatt’s generosity will be a fitting testament to the life of this fine teacher, scholar, and advocate.
+We believe that the Wyatt Exploration Program and other opportunities provided by Wyatt’s generosity will be a fitting testament to the life of this fine teacher, scholar, and advocate.